AymanLar/lastlist/README.md

-# lastspot
+# lastlist
-you like music ? you use lastfm ? how about spotify ? you love lastspot
+you like music ? you use lastfm ? how about spotify ? you love lastlist

 ## why
 i like music, i use lastfm among other things to discover music, i dont have premium things, but i can write some python where p stands for premium, i made a script to make spotify playlists for myself, then i came up with this idea of making a web version of that script, CUZ SHARING IS CARING !!